-After completion of required doctoral courses, students must pass the following:
+After completion of required doctoral courses, students must pass the following in the order listed:

 - 1. The MCH Written Comprehensive Examination; - 2.
 The First Oral Examination, which is the defense of the dissertation proposal; and - 3.
 The Second Oral Examination, which is the defense of the completed dissertation